Russel88/DAtest/README.md

 -   pea - Passed to cor.test
 -   poi - Passed to glm and glmer
 -   qpo - Passed to glm and glmer
+-   vli - Passed to voom, eBayes and lmFit